 A roundabout is a circular intersection or junction in which road traffic flows almost continuously in one direction around a central island.

 Modern roundabouts are different from rotaries and other traffic circles.
-For example, roundabouts are typically smaller than the large, high-speed rotaries still in use in some parts of the country.
-In addition, roundabouts are typically larger than neighborhood traffic circles used to calm traffic.
+Roundabouts are typically smaller than the large, high-speed rotaries still in use in some parts of the country and are usually larger than neighborhood traffic circles used to calm traffic.

 INDOT is using roundabouts to replace traditional four-way traffic signals to reduce accidents, traffic delays, fuel consumption, air pollution and construction costs, while improving safety, increasing capacity and enhancing intersection beauty.